broadinstitute/terraform-terra/quickstarts/setting-up-a-deployment.md

 For each service you want to deploy, there will likely be three profiles:

 1. `<service>-sa`: The service account and iam requirements.
 Deploy this first.
+You may need to use the `-a` flag in the deploy script to use your personal application default credentials.
 2. `<service>`: The non-IAM resources.
 Deploy this second.
 3. `<service>-configs`: The configuration files that tell the service how to use the resources in its environment.
 Deploy this last.